Kiefer Ravena, Jimmy Alapag, Camille Clarin, and Kat Tan celebrated Mamba Day by sharing their favorite Kobe Bryant memories

 Kat Tan’s “Kobe moment” was unlike any other.
 When Bryant visited the Philippines in 2016, Tan met her idol and experienced one of the best moments of her life.
 Tan, who lost her arm in an accident in 1996, was challenged by Bryant himself to make a three pointer in front of what were the top junior basketball players at that time.
 And what did she do?

 The one-armed Mamba nailed the biggest three pointer of her life, which Bryant said was the greatest thing he’s ever seen.
 Tan mentioned that the Mamba mentality is the reason why she’s always motivated to get better every single day despite whatever challenge comes her way.

-“With everything that has happened with me in my life, I just really had that inner drive to be better at whatever I do and just keep pushing myself beyond my limits because I believe that limitations are self imposed,” said Tan.
+“With everything that has happened to me in my life, I just really had that inner drive to be better at whatever I do and just keep pushing myself beyond my limits because I believe that limitations are self-imposed,” said Tan.

 Overcoming fear and failure

 When NLEX Road Warriors guard Kiefer Ravena was asked about his favorite Kobe memory, Ravena said it was the free throws Bryant shot after suffering from an Achilles injury in 2013.
 The former Ateneo Blue Eagle took inspiration from how Bryant managed to still make two free throws despite suffering one of the deadliest injuries in sports.

 “Yan ang pinaka importante.
 Bawal matakot, bawal.
 The willingness of just going through that grind over and over again.
 Keep getting better every day,” said Ravena.
 “It’s all about having that focus.
 Focus is the backbone.
 If you don’t have focus, then the other four pillars will be a little hard to achieve,” the two-time UAAP champion adds.